Prices from £24.99

 Do not use Rozex past the expiry date printed on the packaging.
 The date refers to the last day of the specified month.

-Never throw away your medicine via household or water waste.
-Take any unwanted or expired medication to your local pharmacy to be disposed safely on your behalf.
+Never dispose of your medicine in household or water waste.
+Take any unwanted or expired medication to your local pharmacy to be disposed of safely on your behalf.

-Always store medicine out of sight and reach from children and pets.
+Always store medicine out of sight and out of reach of children and pets.

 Never share your medicine with anybody else, even if they have the same symptoms or have been diagnosed with the same condition as you.